the-gigi/modern-go-programming/manuscript/chapter 3 - the go type system.md

 This can obviously be a problem.
 If the zero value is a valid value (in this case 0,0,0 is the RGB for black) you can't tell when you get the zero value if the key you is really in the map or missing.

-For those ocassions, Go provides a multi-value return for the lookup where the second value if a boolean that is true if the key exist and false otherwise:
+For those occasions, Go provides a multi-value return for the lookup where the second value if a boolean that is true if the key exist and false otherwise:

 ```
 package main